-This program allows for early planning of the MS portion of the student’s education, taking graduate courses as part of the BS degree requirements, more flexibility in the order in which courses are taken, and more efficient use of what would otherwise be a final semester with a light credit hour load.
+A Bachelor's Accelerated Master's (BAM) in Technology, Cybersecurity and Policy enables top undergraduate students to be admitted to the MS in TCP program during their late-sophomore through senior year, and to work simultaneously toward both their Bachelor's and Master's degrees.
+This program allows students to take graduate courses as part of their Bachelor's degree requirements, gives more flexibility in the order in which courses are taken, and more efficient use of what would otherwise be a final semester with a light credit hour load.

-Up to six (6) credit hours may be counted toward both the BS and MS degree programs.
-Therefore the minimum number of credit hours required for the BS/MS degree will be 152.
+Up to six (6) credit hours may be counted toward both the Bachelor's and Master's degrees.
+Therefore the minimum number of credit hours required for the BAM degree is 152.

-Minimum requirements for admission to the BS/MS program are:
+Suggested minimum requirements for admission to the Bachelors/Masters program are:

-Once admitted into the BS/MS Aerospace program, the student must maintain a minimum cumulative GPA of 3.0 in order to remain in good academic standing in the program.
+Once admitted into the BAM in TCP program, you must maintain a minimum cumulative GPA of 3.0 in order to remain in good academic standing in the program.

-Until a student in this BS/MS program passes a total of 128 credit hours of course work applicable to the BS or MS degrees in ASEN, the student will be governed by the rules and regulations applicable to any undergraduate student in AES unless specified otherwise herein.
-After a student has completed the BS requirements, he/she will be governed by the rules and regulations applicable to any graduate student in AES unless specified otherwise herein.
-It is the intention of the Department that, as far as possible, a student in this program is treated on the same basis as any other student in the Department at a comparable stage of the academic career.
-Seniors accepted into this program may be eligible for Teaching Assistantships or Research Assistantships only if they have advanced to graduate status.
+As a BAM student, until you have completed a total of 128 credit hours of course work, you will be governed by the rules and regulations applicable to any student in your undergraduate department/program .
+After you have completed the Bachelors requirements, you will be governed by the rules and regulations applicable to graduate students.
+As much as possible, students in this program are treated on the same basis as any other student at a comparable stage of the academic career.

-Once admitted, students will work with the undergraduate advisor on the BS portion of their program, and with the graduate academic advisor on the MS portion of their program.
+Once admitted, you will work with the undergraduate advisor on the Bachelor's portion of your program and with the graduate academic advisor on the MS portion.